-Our Financial Aid Office has compiled a list of common questions many prospective students have throughout the financial aid process.
+Our Financial Aid & Veterans Services Office has compiled a list of common questions many prospective students have throughout the financial aid process.
 If you have additional questions, please contact your admission counselor and she will be happy to help.

 Cost of Attendance

 - What Mount Mary scholarships am I eligible to receive?

 - How do I get an academic scholarship?

 - What is financial aid?

 - How do I get grants and loans?

 - How do I apply for financial aid?

 - When should I apply for financial aid?

 - What is Mount Mary’s FAFSA code?